w3f/polkadot-wiki/docs/general/glossary.md

 The chain that coordinates consensus and communication between parachains (and external chains, via bridges).

+## Remarks

+Remarks are extrinsics with no effect.
+They provide additional information to external inputs, acting as *notes*.
+Remarks are stored alongside block records and do not change the chain's storage; the information is not stored in the chain's trie, but along blocks.

 ## Rococo

 The [testnet](##testnet) set aside for testing parachains, cumulus, and related technology.